Appeals court upholds Trump move to drop mine pollution rule

 An attorney for Earthjustice, which brought the lawsuit on behalf of the Sierra Club, Earthworks and other groups, said the mining industry “shouldn’t be allowed to poison groundwater” and cause other environmental problems.

 “The Trump administration has this proposal at the top of its deregulatory agenda,” attorney Jaimini Parekh said.
-“By taking no action they’re giving a huge subsidy to the mining industry, and the cost is our public health, our rivers, our hard-earned taxpayer dollars.”
+“By taking no action they’re giving a huge subsidy to the mining industry at the cost of our public health, our rivers and our hard-earned taxpayer dollars.”

 Hard-rock mining companies would have faced a combined $7.1 billion financial obligation under the Obama era rule, costing them up to $171 million annually to set aside sufficient funds to pay for future cleanups, according to an EPA analysis.